ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

     }
 ```

-The example app is very fast and simple, so the CAMs will not show much, but in a more complex application you could add more CAMs, including child-level ones, to give more detailed annotations to show where time is spent in your application.
-Indeed for the example app with its very fast inference, you will be best in Streamline to put the timeline view on the 10µs scale to see the CAM annotations better.
+The example application is very fast and simple, so the CAMs will not show much information.
+In a more complex application you could add more CAMs, including child-level ones, to give more detailed annotations to show where time is spent in your application.
+For this example app with its very fast inference, it's best to change the Streamline timeline view scale to 10µs in order to see the CAM annotations better.

-Once you've added in useful CAM annotations, you can build and deploy a debug version of your application, you can run Streamline and see the annotations and CAMs in the timeline view.
+Once you've added in useful CAM annotations, you can build and deploy a debug version of your application.
+You can run Streamline and see the annotations and CAMs in the timeline view.
 See the [Streamline documentation](https://developer.arm.com/documentation/101816/latest/) for how to make a capture for profiling.
-Once the capture is made and analyzed, you will be able to see when your application is running the inference, ML pre-processing, ML post-processing, or other parts of your application.
+After the capture is made and analyzed, you will be able to see when your application is running the inference, ML pre-processing, ML post-processing, or other parts of your application.
 From there you can see where the most time is spent, and how hard the CPU or GPU is working during different parts of the application.
 From this you can then decide if work is needed to improve performance and where that work needs doing.